The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

-I'm **Guanyu Zhou**, a 3rd year undergrad interested in artificial intelligence.
+I'm **Guanyu Zhou**, an undergrad interested in artificial intelligence.

 I am currently working as a research intern on VLM, advised by Professor [Zhuang Liu](https://liuzhuang13.github.io/) at Princeton University.
 My current research interests are **VLMs (Understanding, Generation, and Reasoning)**, with a current focus on **data**.
 I hope to learn from VLMs, reflect on its bottlenecks, and explore the prototype of the next generation of intelligent systems.